FF7CA/CDMNet/README.md

 # CDMNet

-**CDMNet** is an implementation of the paper CDMNet: A Cross-Domain Mamba Network with Joint Spatial-Frequency Learning for Robust SAR Oil Spill Detection
+**CDMNet** is an implementation of the paper A Cross-Domain Mamba Network with Joint Spatial-Frequency Learning for Robust SAR Oil Spill Detection

 **Note**：This repository is undergoing revisions, and our paper is still under review.